-The water that used to dribble into a typical stream course at a thousand points now gushes into it at only a handful.
-The inundation is swift and violent, as torrents of water slam into streams and rivers whose water-carrying capacity has been artificially reduced.
-(The diking and draining of floodplains in these parts—and the consequent narrowing of river channels—is done mainly to enable farmers to add to the world’s supplies of surplus grain.)
+The water that used to dribble into a typical stream course slowly at a thousand points now gushes into it at only a handful.
+The inundation is swift and violent, as torrents of water slam into streams and rivers whose water-carrying capacity has been artificially reduced, largely by the diking and draining of floodplains—and the consequent narrowing of river channels—done mainly to enable farmers to add to the world’s supplies of surplus grain.
 The result?
-Smaller and smaller rainfalls create bigger and bigger floods, as water that used to diffuse itself over space is now concentrated by humans in time.
+Smaller and smaller rainfalls create bigger and bigger floods, as water that used to diffuse itself over space and time is now concentrated by humans in both.

 One hundred and fifty years ago the progress toward the sea of a hard summer rainfall in Springfield was much more leisurely Raindrops would have been slowed by tree leaves and tall grasses before they fell upon a leaf-littered and untrampled (and thus spongily absorbent) soil surface.
 Much of the rain would not enter streams directly as runoff from the surface but would seep into the soil where it fell, replenishing groundwater reservoirs.
 When runoff did overtax a stream’s capacity to carry it away, some of it was simply left behind, as the stream overflowed its unfettered banks onto the aptly named floodplain.
 From recharging groundwater to nourishing floodplains, stormwater was a resource, a benefit, a boon.
 Today it is a boon mainly to those who sell sump pumps.